 Before Baracoa, there was a decade of creative output including short films and documentaries, a live comedy sketch show that ran for 6 years and did the circuits in London and the Edinburgh Fringe, and at the heart of it a company that supported emerging artists and freelancers with space to work and projects to work on at their Luton studio 'The Old Shop'.

 They closed Filmstock in 2009, the 11th and final festival (they were always going to do 11) and retired all other joint creative projects to concentrate on the future of their film work.
 In 2010 they produced 'IT'S NATURAL TO BE AFRAID', a short film that went on to play at 27 film festivals and receive 7 awards.
-Though a slate of features has always been nurtured, 'WILDERNESS', a pilot project with Falmouth University's School of Film & Television is their first ultra-low budget feature, and was completed in January 2017.
+Though a slate of features has always been nurtured, 'WILDERNESS' is their first ultra-low budget feature, and was completed in January 2017.
 It went on to receive 13 awards at film festivals worldwide.

 In the intermediate years, life has happened, doctorates have been done, jazz clubs have been built, but that's almost a film in itself.
 Justin and Neil remain committed to making more films together, but all in good time.